altunixon/wips/lns/altina_ln/ASP-121-Chapter_1_Thunderclap.md

 "Sigh… A-Altina!"<br/>
 "Regis!
 Regis!
 Regis!
 Regis!
 Regis!
 Regis!"<br/>
 The young girl sprinted over and caught him in an embrace.<br/>
-With all her might——
+With all her might——<br/>
-"Croak】,  Regis made a sound like a frog being squashed.<br/>
+"Croak",  Regis made a sound like a frog being squashed.<br/>
-Headquarters of the Imperial Fourth Army——
+Headquarters of the Imperial Fourth Army——<br/>
 There were 6 people in the tent.<br/>
 They were Regis, Altina, Eddie, Abidal Evra, Jessica and Fanrine.
 Eric stood guard at the entrance.<br/>
 Altina who had finally calmed down glared at Regis.<br/>